 Want to get more reach for your Instagram posts?
 Advertise!
 You can now promote your posts in the Instagram app, similar to how you boost a post from your Facebook page wall.
 Simply tap on a post, then tap on the Promote link.

 You can customize your own audience as opposed to letting Instagram take the wheel, or do a little testing to see which option gets the best results.

 Reason 5: Separate accounts are assets you can sell with your business

-Finally, when you create a separate business account on Instagram you are able to create another asset that can improve the value of your business when it comes time to exit and sell.
+Finally, let’s talk about big moves!
+When you create a separate business account on Instagram you are able to create another asset.
+An asset that can improve the value of your business when it comes time to exit and sell.
 Don’t think you’ll ever need this option?
 If you’re building a sexy brand with a devoted following, someone might come knocking on your door with an offer.
 It happens everyday.
-Haven’t you ever heard of mergers and acquisitions?
+Have you ever heard of mergers and acquisitions?

 Instagram marketing is powerfully effective today and likely will be in the future.
 With this kind of business asset, it isn’t inconceivable to add five figures or more worth of value to your business that wouldn’t have existed otherwise.

 How to Set Up a Business Profile on Instagram

 Now that I have convinced you to set up an Instagram business profile, I’m not going to leave you hanging!
 I’m going to show you how to set up a business Instagram profile.
 It’s a super simple process.
 So simple that I will explain it in screenshots.

 You have the option of either switching your existing personal Instagram profile to a business profile, or you can set up an entirely new business profile.

 Step 1: Go to your Instagram profile.
 Click those 3 lines in the top right hand corner of your screen.